poulpor/degoog-mcp/README.md

 - **Smart Result Ranking**: Automatically sorts search results by relevance score.
 - **Customizable Result Count**:
   - **User Configurable**: Set your preferred default limit (from 1 to 100) directly in the plugin settings.
 Default: 5.
 - **Server Rename**: I replaced the server name `mcp-degoog` with `mcp-degoog-stgreenb` because there is now an official MCP server for degoog with the same name.
 This caused an issue in llama.cpp, as it was impossible to load both servers simultaneously.
-However, it’s useful to use the `search` tool from this MCP server in conjunction with the `scrape` tool from the official degoog MCP server, since the latter’s `search` tool can sometimes be problematic with certain models.
+However, it’s useful to use the `search` tool from this MCP server in conjunction with the `scrape` tool from the official degoog MCP server, since the latter’s `search` tool can sometimes be problematic with certain models (I experienced hallucinations with the URLs returned by the tool.)
 ## Installation

 Place the plugin in degoog's `data/plugins/degoog-mcp/` directory: